primait/bridge_ex/README.md

 - `log_options`
 - `max_attempts` `⚠ Deprecated in favour of retry_options in call method`

+The option `decode_keys` determines how JSON keys in GraphQL responses are decoded.
+If you don't provide it, it is set by default to `:atoms`, which is **highly discouraged** since it may raise security concerns (see ["Decoding keys to atoms" in Jason documentation](https://hexdocs.pm/jason/Jason.html#decode/2-decoding-keys-to-atoms) for more information).
+Other decoding modes are `:strings` and `:existing_atoms` which are safer.
+In a future version, this option will be set by default to `:strings`.

 Refer to [the documentation](https://hexdocs.pm/bridge_ex/BridgeEx.Graphql.html) for more details.

 If you need more control on your requests you can use [`BridgeEx.Graphql.Client.call`](https://hexdocs.pm/bridge_ex/BridgeEx.Graphql.Client.html#call/7) directly.